 Local Authority: London Borough of Harrow

 DPP were appointed to secure full planning permission for the comprehensive redevelopment of the 1960’s Grange Farm Estate.
-The existing 282 dwellings on site spread across several buildings will be demolished and replaced with 549 dwellings along with a new community centre, and extensive public and semi-private outdoor space.
+The existing 282 dwellings on the site, spread across several buildings, will be demolished and replaced with 549 dwellings along with a new community centre, and extensive public and semi-private outdoor space.
 Although originally most of the properties on the site were local authority owned, approximately half have been acquired under ‘right to buy’ legislation and most of these had subsequently been utilised as private rented properties.
 In addition, two portions of the estate had been sold to RSL’s who had subsequently undertaken their own developments on the site.
 As such, delivery of the scheme involves complex land assembly including the potential use of CPO to acquire a number of the properties sold under the right to buy legislation.

 Avenue Vivian, Houghton Le Spring

 Having been instructed by Gentoo on a number of other residential schemes in the north east, DPP prepared and submitted a full planning application for the erection of 44 affordable dwellings and associated landscape works at Avenue Vivian and Rose Avenue in Fencehouses, Houghton le Spring.
 The proposed development will enable the redevelopment of land which was formerly occupied by pre-fabricated dwellings to provide much needed affordable homes.